 RQ.1 SGF Versus Traditional Greybox Fuzzing

-In terms of branch coverage, AFLSMART clearly outperforms both AFL and AFLFAST (Table 3).
-On average, AFLSMART achieved 14.40% more branch coverage than AFL which is the second best fuzzer in our experiments.
-Specifically, AFLSMART covered more branches in nine (9) out of twelve (12) subjects.
-AFLSMART performed particularly well for the complex file formats (video and audio files) of the two larger subjects, ffmpeg and avconv; AFLSMART explored
+In terms of discovered number of paths, AFLSMART clearly outperforms both AFL and AFLFAST.
+AFLSMART discovered more paths in ten (10) out of twelve (12) subjects.
+In the two larger subjects, ffmpeg and avconv (taking